chrisseaton/rhizome/doc/ir.md

 ![graph of a compare function with local variables](ir/named-compare.png)

-Note that we've run a couple of optimisation phases, which are explained later in another document, to tidy up the graphs shown above after they have been constructed.
+Note that we've run a couple of optimisation passes, which are explained later in another document, to tidy up the graphs shown above after they have been constructed.